You're Gorgeous

-"You're Gorgeous" is a song by British musical project Babybird, released as a commercial single on 30 September 1996.
+"You're Gorgeous" is a song by English band Babybird, released as a commercial single by The Echo Label on 30 September 1996.
 Babybird member Stephen Jones wrote the song and co-produced it with Steve Power.
 It was their only top-10 hit on the UK Singles Chart, peaking at number three, and reached the top 40 in Australia, Iceland, Ireland, Italy, New Zealand and Sweden.
-It is the track for which the band is best known.
+Melody Maker ranked "You're Gorgeous" at number 11 on their list of the "Singles of the Year" for 1996.